Nirun Boonyarattaphan

-He has been a regular voice actor for an anime programming block "9 Cartoon", he also appeared as children's TV presenter for 9 Cartoon during the 1980s and 2000s.
-Nirun got his nickname in voice acting industry from the character "Norimaki Senbei" from Dr. Slump, the role which made him famous amongst young cartoon fans as Natoi Senbe.
-(The term 'Na' in Thai means 'a younger sibling of mother' while 'Toi' is his real nickname.)
+He has been a regular voice actor for the anime programming block 9 Cartoon, also appearing as a children's TV presenter for 9 Cartoon during the 1980s and 2000s.
+Nirun got his nickname in voice acting industry from the character Norimaki Senbei from Dr. Slump, the role which made him famous amongst young cartoon fans as Natoi Senbe.
+The term 'Na' in Thai means 'a younger sibling of mother', while 'Toi' is his real nickname.